William Lockhart (priest)

-William Lockhart (22 August 1820 – 15 May 1892) was an English Roman Catholic priest; the first of the Tractarian Movement to convert from Anglicanism to Roman Catholicism.
+William Lockhart (22 August 1820 – 15 May 1892) was an English Catholic priest.
+He was the first member of the Tractarian Movement to convert from Anglicanism to Roman Catholicism.

 Early life

-The son of the Reverend Alexander Lockhart of Warlingham, Surrey (grandson of Alexander Lockhart, Lord Covington), he was a cousin of J. G. Lockhart, biographer of Sir Walter Scott.
+William Lockhart was born on 22 August 1820.
+He was the son of the Reverend Alexander Lockhart of Warlingham, Surrey (grandson of Alexander Lockhart, Lord Covington).
+He was a cousin of J. G. Lockhart, biographer of Sir Walter Scott.
 After studying first at Bedford School and, afterwards under various tutors, he entered Exeter College, Oxford, in 1838.
 He there made the acquaintance of Edward Douglas, afterwards head of the Redemptorists at Rome, the Jesuit Ignatius Grant and John Ruskin.

 The reading of Hurrell Froude's Remains and Frederick William Faber's Foreign Churches caused him to question that Protestantism alone represented the religion of the Apostles.
 To set his doubts at rest, he visited Henry Edward Manning at Lavington, but felt so awed in the archdeacon's presence that he did not dare to enter into a controversy.
 Subsequently, Manning urged Lockhart to accept John Henry Newman's invitation to stay with him at Littlemore and prepare for ordination in the Church of England.
 After graduating Bachelor of Arts in 1842, he rejoined Newman at Littlemore and was assigned the task of translating a portion of Andrew of Fleury's History of the Church and of writing a life of Gilbert of Sempringham for the Oxford Series.